 Students must register for a practicum/internship at the time the experience takes place.
-See the Academic Calendar for registration deadlines.
+Registration should take place prior to the start date of the experience.
+See the website for the Academic Catalog for registration deadlines.

 See individual discipline policies governing the application of practica and internships in the major program.
 See p.
 22 for explanation of Early Exploratory Internship Program.